Sibout Nooteboom

 ‘Can AI make Strategic Environmental Assessment stronger?’

-Presentation that will be given at IAIA25, with practical cases from Africa.
+Presentation given at IAIA25, with practical cases from various african countries.